etiennebert/forest_club/README.md

 ---

-## Step 2: Running the MRIO and TBA
+## Step 2: Running the MRIO analysis

 1. **Consumption-Based Accounting (CBA)**
    - `CBA_TBA_script.py` builds the Leontief inverse and multiplies by deforestation intensities and Final Demand.